 (b) for any other distributing co-operative —

-(i) if a lesser number than 5 is prescribed by the regulations, at least that number of active members; or
+(i) if a lesser number than 5 is approved by the Registrar, at least that number of active members; or

 (ii) otherwise, 5 or more active members.

+(4) An approval under subsection (3)(b)(i) may be given in relation to a particular co-operative or class of co-operatives.

+[Section 13 amended by No. 7 of 2016 s.
+9.]

 14. Non-distributing co-operatives

 (1) A non-distributing co-operative is a co-operative whose rules prohibit it from giving returns or distributions on surplus or share capital to members, other than the nominal value of shares, if any, at winding-up.